sympower/dt-data-load-tool/docs/website/docs/walkthroughs/adjust-a-schema.md

     |---export/
 ```

-Rather than providing the paths in the `dlt.pipeline` function, you can also set them
+Rather than providing the paths in the `data_load_tool.pipeline` function, you can also set them
 in the `config.toml` file:

 ```toml